 A key element of such a visible, accessible space is to offer programs and services that encourage the broader university community to increase its knowledge of ethnic identity and increase its appreciation of multiple cultures.

 What is the project scope?Return to Top

-- Demolition of Bookstore roof and mezzanine.
-Extend VU Level 7 from KUGS over the main VU entry on Level 6 and over the Bookstore.
+- Demolition of the Bookstore roof and mezzanine, and extention of VU Level 7 from KUGS over the main VU entry below to create an additional full floor above the existing Bookstore.

 - New offices for three AS Students Resource and Outreach Programs (ROP) that will be adjacent to the Resource Library shared with the ESC:

 - Womxn’s Identity Resource Center

 - Disability Outreach Center

 - Home for Multicultural Services, university administrative support staff for students, faculty, and staff who will collaborate with and augment services provided by the ESC and ROP programs.